coolestxuxu/Ich-bin-xuxu/readme.md

 ### About ME
 I live in the city of YOKOHAMA, JAPAN

-I had a thing for Germany and I wish to spend the rest of my life there
+I had a thing for Germany and I really want to live there for sometime

 I love different languages